Vietnam.vn - Nền tảng quảng bá Việt Nam

 Thick and hard skin

-People with diabetes also have a problem with thickening and hardening of the skin in certain areas of the body.
-These hard, thick patches of skin are painless and usually appear on the upper back, shoulders, and neck, but not on the arms or legs.
+People with diabetes also have a problem: the skin in some areas of the body becomes thick and hard.
+These hard patches of skin are painless and usually appear on the upper back, shoulders, and neck, but not on the arms or legs.

 5 dấu hiệu tiểu đường biểu hiện trên da - Ảnh 1.